Do you love running? Are you a talented writer?

 - have a ton of enthusiasm for the sport of running

-Each month you would write 2-4 substantive posts.
+Substantive posts are awesome, and I want you to write about cool stuff that inspires you.
+This can be a technical piece about running if you wish, but I encourage writers to explore any topic as long as we can dial it into running somehow.
 These are expected to be 600-1000+ words, be well-researched with sources cited/linked, and, most importantly, be written for the benefit of the reader.
-Our best posts answer a common question runners have, relate an experience many runners can relate to, weigh in on a controversy, or make us laugh until we pee.
+Our best posts answer a common question runners have, tell a story (like that or like this), weigh in on one controversy or another, share an insight runners can relate to, or make us laugh until we pee our shorts.

 How to apply:

-1) Let us get to know you!
-Comment on posts and say hi on social media.
-Our readers are the reason we do this, so we love when you brag to us about your running accomplishments, tell us how training is going and let us know your ideas and opinions.
+2) Let us get to know you!
+Comment on posts and ask questions in the forums.
+Like us on Insta and Twitter and on facebook and join the SaltyChat group on the latter.
+(You can support us on Patreon too, if you like, but it is definitely not a requirement!)
+Our readers are the reason we created Salty Running, so we love when you brag to us about your running accomplishments, tell us how training is going and let us know your ideas and opinions.

 Writing Sample Criteria

 - 600-1200 words, preferably accompanied by at least one photo.

 - Written for the reader about a running-related topic of your choosing (no race reports, please)

 - Hosted somewhere on the Internet—Google Docs is totally fine if you don’t have a blog or website!

 - Examples from your experience are great ways to back up points or segue into a topic, but this particular piece should not be a personal story.